Alexander Michel Melki: Al-Shahania

 Michel Melki joined Qatari Second Division side Al-Shahania, making his debut in the 2020–21 season on 27 February 2021, in a 2–0 win against Muaither.
 After playing five games in the regular season, helping his side finish in second place, Michel Melki played against his former side Al-Khor in the promotion play-offs, losing 3–1 and remaining in the Second Division.
 He scored his only goal for Al-Shahania on 26 February 2022, during the 2021–22 season, in a 5–1 league win against Al-Waab.

 Return to Sweden

 On 8 August 2022, Michel Melki returned to his former club in Sweden AFC Eskilstuna, reuniting with his brother Felix; he signed a contract until the end of the 2022 Superettan season.
 On 23 February 2023, he moved to Nordic United in the Ettan Fotboll, the third tier of Swedish football.

 Ansar

 On 6 July 2023, Lebanese Premier League club Ansar announced the signing of Michel Melki ahead of the 2023–24 season.

+Return to Nordic United

+In August 2024, Michel Melki returned to Ettan club Nordic United.
+He announced his retirement from football on 17 February 2026.